SuffolkLITLab/EfileProxyServer/docs/wsdl2java.md

 Tbh, this is a mess.
 The rough steps are below.

 NOTE: the exact links to the SOAP services in this doc aren't really exact: they're examples.
-So if a link says `https://example.tylerhost.net/efm/EFMUserService.svc`, feel free to replace the subdomain (the `example` part) with your subdomain, which depends on what jurisdiction your working in.
+So if a link says `https://jurisdiction-env.tylerhost.net/efm/EFMUserService.svc`, feel free to replace the subdomain (the `jurisdiction-env` part) with your subdomain, which depends on what jurisdiction your working in.
 For us it's mostly `illinois-stage`.

 1. Get your hands on `wsdl2java` from the [CXF project](https://cxf.apache.org/).